apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 The module provides a `shibbolethPersonAttributeDao` that uses the property `shibboleth.attributeResolver.resources` for configuration.

-1. Alias bean
+- Alias bean:

 ```xml
 <alias name="shibbolethPersonAttributeDao" alias="attributeRepository" />
 ```

-1. Modify either `cas.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
-This is a comma seperated list of resources to use for the configuration
+- Modify either `cas.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
+This is a comma seperated list of resources to use for the configuration:

 ```shell
 -Dshibboleth.attributeResolver.resources=classpath:attribute-resolver.xml